prashant887/scala-language-fundamentals/README.md

 Currying : Methods with Multiple Param Groups , it has mutiple arugment list , this is like invocating multiple functions bact to back

+Call by Value is a strick Evualation Stargy used by Scala by default , expression corrosponding to i/p args are evualted before function body is executed